smjcc/ELL/README.md

    All 48 must contain text, and the 48th character will be bytewise incremented when booting from the second kernel partition, so the "root=" command must be last.
-The 49th byte (at 0x1fd) is the NULL string terminator, follwed by the 0x55aa signature at 0x1fe.
+The 49th byte (at 0x1fd) is the NULL string terminator, followed by the 0x55aa signature at 0x1fe.

+   "echo 'honk=tweet up=down right=wrong 42 root=/dev/sd?3' \
-   "echo '                                  root=/dev/sd?3' | dd of=/dev/sd? seek=461 bs=1  count=48"
+   | dd of=/dev/sd? seek=461 bs=1  count=48"

-   (NOTE: that is exactly 48 alphanumeric characters between the single quotes above)
+   (NOTE: that is exactly 48 alphanumeric characters between the single quotes above, pad with spaces as needed)

    "dd if=/dev/zero of=/dev/sd? bs=1 count=1 seek=509"